What Is The Home Appraiser Appraising?

 Most residential property is evaluated by following what is known as the comparable sales price approach.

-An appraiser will essentially use market data of most similar homes that have sold within a certain distance of your home over the last six months.
-Appraisers generally will not use any data that goes back longer than six months.
+Appraisers generally will not use data that goes back longer than six months.
 The older the data, the less accurate it is in determining current real estate values.
 Ideally, the data should be three months or less, if possible.

-Appraisers will then make adjustments based on the features and characteristics of the other homes.
-For example, let’s say your home has three bedrooms and one bath.
+For example, your home has three bedrooms and one bath.
 One of the neighborhood’s comparable homes is very similar in size to your home but has four bedrooms and two full baths.
-The appraiser could use this property as a “comp” but would need to adjust for the fact there was one more bedroom and bath.
+The appraiser could use this property as a “comp” but would need to adjust because there was one more bedroom and bath.

 How to Challenge a Low Real Estate Appraisal

-If there are no errors in the report, you should also look at the comparable properties that the appraiser used.
+If there are no errors in the report, you should also look at the comparable properties the appraiser used.
 Are they truly equal?

 Did The Home Appraiser Make Adjustment Errors?

-Sometimes they are not because the appraiser does not know the area as well as they should.
+Sometimes, they are not because the appraiser does not know the area as well as they should.
 A few years ago, this scenario popped up while selling a home in Milford, MA.
 It became necessary to challenge an appraisal that came in low.
-I knew there was a pretty good chance the appraisal would get adjusted because there was a factual error in the report and a judgment error when placing a value on the home’s location.

 How to Avoid a Low House Appraisal